docsforadobe/javascript-tools-guide/docs/file-system-access/using-file-and-folder-objects.md

 On Windows, the `HOME` environment variable is optional.
 If it is assigned, its value must be a Windows path name or a path name referring to a remote server (such as `\\myhost\mydir`).
-If the `HOME` environment variable is undefined, the ExtendScript default is the user’s home directory, usually the `C:\Users\username` folder.
+If the `HOME` environment variable is undefined, the ExtendScript default is the user's home directory, usually the `C:\Users\username` folder.

 !!! note
     A script can access many of the folders that are specified with platform-specific variables through